Home » English

 Where is the place indicated by the inscription as Cimiterium Generoses super Philippi?
 If we use our imagination and wipe away the buildings, the road, the noises of our times....we will open our eyes on one of the green hills flanking the right bank of the Tiber.
 The Campana road (modern Via Portuense) ran between river and hills leading towards the salt-beds and the sea.

 On the sixth mile of the Campana road is the location known as Sextum Philippi (from an otherwise unknown Philippus).
 We are in the year 303 A. C.: the persecution launched by the emperor Diocletian against the Christians is at its peak.
 The bodies of two young people, carried away by the flow of the Tiber, are mercifully caught by a sharp loop of the river just at the bottom of the hills.
-Two presbyters, Crispo and Giovanni, and a young woman (we do not know whether she was related to the boys through faith only, or through blood as well) carry the bodies uImmaginep to the hill.
+Two presbyters, Crispo and Giovanni, and a young woman (we do not know whether she was related to the boys through faith only, or through blood as well) carry the bodies up to the hill.
 They are placed in the area that, at a later stage, will be called Cimiterium Generosae - from the name of the woman who donated the land.

 The bodies of Simplicius and Faustinus had been thrown in the Tiber after atrocious tortures that they suffered with the fortitude of Christ’s witnesses until the end.